starrovoyt/RB_tree/README.md

 # RB_tree
-Implementation of red-black tree data structure as a part of homework at HSE.
+Implementation of the red-black tree data structure as part of an assignment at the National Research University Higher School of Economics.